amritsingh65/Spring-boot-redis-crud-example/README.md

   - http://localhost:8081/users

 <strong> for fetting a single user </strong>
-  - http://localhost:8081/user/{userId} and pass the usedid in the path.
+  - http://localhost:8081/user/{userId} and pass the userId in the path variable.

 <strong> for deleting a user </strong>
-  - http://localhost:8081/user/delete/{userId} and pass the userId in the path
+  - http://localhost:8081/user/delete/{userId} and pass the userId in the path variable.